doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET BOOLEAN VALUE` command <!-- REF #method.VP SET BOOLEAN VALUE.Summary -->assigns a specified boolean value to a designated cell range<!-- END REF -->.
+The `VP SET BOOLEAN VALUE` command <!-- REF #_method_.VP SET BOOLEAN VALUE.Summary -->assigns a specified boolean value to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) (created for example with VP Cell or VP Column) whose value you want to specify.
 If *rangeObj* includes multiple cells, the value specified will be repeated in each cell.